tanaypratap/mentorship-karona/README.md

 ### Shashwat Jolly
 Upcoming Software Developer at Microsoft, Redmond | Former intern at Microsoft, Banglore | Final year student at IIT Guwahati | Has done a little of many things - JavaScript, TypeSctipt, React, Node, Django, Open Source and Competitive Programming | Still figuring out life :) | Find him at https://www.linkedin.com/in/shashwatjolly/

+### Shubhankar Mohan

+AI Engineer at Impact Analytics.
+M. Tech from IIIT-G. Have been in working in ML, Classical and Deep Computer Vision and Mathematical Optimization.
+Have taken various workshops and seminars in colleges on topics related to Robotics, AI and Programming.
+Learn more about me > [Linkedin](https://www.linkedin.com/in/shubhankarmohan/) | [Kaggle](https://www.kaggle.com/bitthal)

 ### Souvik Saha
 Software Engineer at Microsoft.
 Key terms related to my work: React | Typescript | Javascript | Mobx | A11y.
 Fresher in the industry.
 Graduated from IIT Dhanbad.
 Aspiring community speaker.
 Learn more about me > [LinkedIn](https://www.linkedin.com/in/xanthis23/) | [Twitter](https://twitter.com/xanthis23)